 TGax Editor: Update D4.3 P438L15 as shown below.

-AnSTA shall not transmit a 20 MHz HE MU PPDU with just a 106-tone RU to a peer STA unless it has received from the peer STA an HE Capabilities element with the Rx Partial BW SU In 20 MHz HE MU PPDU subfield in the HE PHY Capabilities Information field equal to 1.
+A non-AP STA, TDLS STA or IBSS STA shall not transmit a 20 MHz HE MU PPDU with just a 106-tone RU to a peer STA unless it has received from the peer STA an HE Capabilities element with the Rx Partial BW SU In 20 MHz HE MU PPDU subfield in the HE PHY Capabilities Information field equal to 1.

 [End of File]